Guide Development

 image

 Note that some of the input parameters in the example of the Fermi/LAT Lightcurve.ipynb notebook appear as multiple choice parameters with pre-defined values, while others are query fields.
 For some of the parameters, units are specified just below the query window.
-The names of the parameters are the names of the variables defined in the parameters cell of the notebook (see the screenshot of the parameters cell in the section above of this help page.
+The names of the parameters are the names of the variables defined in the parameters cell of the notebook (see the screenshot of the parameters cell in the section above of this help page).
 Have a look in the example how this is regulated with parameter annotations.
+Finally, when annoting an argument either as a oda:PosixPATH or as a oda:FileURL, as a result, on the MMODA frontend a selector for choosing either a file to upload, or directly input the url of a file, will be displayed, as shown in the example below:

 You can explore different examples of the notebooks converted to services in the astronomy/mmoda domain on renkulab.io, to see how to format the inputs and outputs.
 If unsure, first take a look on this simple repository.
 You can also experiment with further possibilities exploring the ontology of the MMODA parameters and data products.